guildxyz/agora-contracts/README.md

 ### Agora Member Token contract

-Initially, the minter role is granted to the deployer.
+Initially, the DEFAULT_ADMIN_ROLE is granted to the deployer.
 Ideally, if the deployer is not the governance wallet, they should grant the role to the governance and revoke from themselves.
-Then, the governance should grant the role to the Agora Bank contract.
+Then, the governance should grant the MINTER_ROLE to the Agora Bank contract.
 If a new version of Agora Bank is deployed, the governance is able to grant it the role, too.
+The DEFAULT_ADMIN_ROLE is not able to mint tokens, only the MINTER_ROLE is.
+Ideally, only the different versions of Bank contracts have it.
+If it's granted to any other address, the security might be at risk.
+To get the addresses that received the role, listen for the `RoleGranted(bytes32 indexed role, address indexed account, address indexed sender)` event.